twcc/man-vip/doc-en/docs/faq/ai/oneai.md

 <summary> Q3.
 How do I view the itemized costs of OneAI services?</summary>

 You can view OneAI's itemized fees in the Member Center.
-Select the item you want to view from the Member Center, select **Credits Usage** from the top menu, and then select **OneAI** from the drop-down list to view the fees by product item:
+Select the item you want to view from the Member Center, select **Usage** from the top menu, and then select **OneAI** from the drop-down list to view the fees by product item:

 <font style={{'background-color':'#008ad8', 'border-radius': '30px', 'padding': '0.3em', 'font-size': '16px'}}><font style={{'color':'white'}}> <b>&nbsp;Enterprise&nbsp;</b></font></font>